JosueMonteiroUchoaAlves/aluraChallenge/README.md

 - Add multilingual support for broader accessibility.
 - Incorporate a progress tracker to log user actions and milestones.

-#### Demo
-- **Screenshots**: See the Textual UI in action with sample inputs and outputs (to be added).
-- **Video Demo**: A walkthrough of creating a plan for addressing food insecurity (planned).
-- **Colab Notebook**: Prototype available for testing the Gemini API integration (optional).

 #### Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request for bug fixes, new features, or improvements.
+After May 19, please open an issue or submit a pull request for bug fixes, new features, or improvements.

 #### Acknowledgments
 Inspired by Alura’s 2024 winners, *MedGrandma-AI* and *Disaster Response Coordinator*, for their focus on accessibility and community impact.